devopsengineerDan/Daniel_project/Backup.md

 🌀 1.
 THE SOUL OF THE SOUL OF THE LAW
-✅ ✅ ✅  SPIRIT /FIRE   ✅ ✅ ✅  🧨 SAAD / SECRET / MYSTERY
+✅ ✅ ✅  SPIRIT/🚀FREQUENCY/HEART/FIRE   ✅ ✅ ✅  🧨 SAAD / SECRET / MYSTERY
                                               👉 WILL               👉 WILL | DESIRE
 SELF 👉 -> WILL                               OBSERVATION           TIME
 ORCHESTRATION 👉 ---> BEST CHOICE          I  NTERFACE              CURRENT && PROBABILITY